braddle/pact-workshop-golang/README.md

 ```shell
 pact-broker publish pacts/health_checker_client-demo_app.json --consumer-app-version $$(uuid) --broker-base-url http://broker:9393
 ```
+_**Note**: the `--consumer-app-version` would usually be the commit hash or tag version. we are using a random UUID here to ensure we do not get clashes_

 This will push the Pact File to the Pact Broker, and it should not be visible on the [Pact Broker home page](http://localhost:9393/).